jrmckenzie/myPiWeather/README.md

 Requirements
 ------------

 You will need a Raspberry Pi computer with BME280 ambient sensor connected and working.
 This script was written for the Pimoroni BME280 sensor attached to a Pi Zero-W but should work with most other makes.
+You will need to have sqlite3 installed on your Pi.
 You will need to have the following python modules installed:
 * pimoroni-bme280
 * thingspeak